sanjeevyg/SkyGazerV2/README.md

 ### Pending Features
-- Profile to load photos of the location on profile page of the user if location search-tool is used to fetch data about the location
+- Feature to load images of location on profile page of the user if search-tool is used to fetch data about the location